OUTDOOR WORSHIP

 Pastoral Care Team

-The Pastoral Care team meets monthly to oversee Trinity’s many pastoral ministries, coordinate efforts to care for the parish’s sick, grieving, or needy, and to discuss the pastoral cares and concerns of the community.
-The goal is to avoid institutionalizing care, as multifaceted care is ongoing with clergy, staff and parishioners.
+The Pastoral Care team meets monthly to oversee Trinity’s many pastoral ministries, coordinate efforts to care for the parish’s sick, grieving, or needy, and discuss the pastoral care and concerns of the community.
+The goal is to avoid institutionalizing care, as multifaceted care is ongoing with clergy, staff, and parishioners.

-When the Pandemic began we moved to meeting on Zoom, and this method of meeting has been positive overall.
-We continue to primarily meet on Zoom.
-Often our meetings last 30 to 40 minutes and the time travel to and from the church can add another 30 to 40 minutes for some members.
-It is a positive savings.
+The team comprises clergy and lay persons.
+We continue to meet on Zoom primarily.
+Often, our meetings last 30 to 40 minutes, and the time travel to and from the church can add another 30 to 40 minutes for some members.

-Our meal team continues to deliver hearty meals to those recovering from health issues and those who are in the midst of difficult times or times of grief.
+Our meal team continues to deliver hearty meals to those recovering from health issues and those amid difficult times or grief.
 Trinity’s Encouragement ministry, led by Jennine Hough and consisting of close to a dozen people, continues to offer written cards with words of comfort, prayer, and encouragement to many of our parish members who are sick, unable to travel, or grieving.
 Corkie Morrill continues to host a group for caregivers of those with dementia or other cognitive illnesses.

 I am ever grateful to all those who serve on this ministry team and share with me in the pastoral care of Trinity Church.